-Members to date.
-Of the seven (7) Notices of Intent to Sue filed in the Reporting Period, one (1) was approved and six (6) contained deficiencies that could be corrected by the Class Member
+During the Reporting Period, sixteen (16) Class Members filed Notices of Intent to Sue for compensation for a Later-Manifested Physical Condition, bringing the total number to 415 Class Members to date.
+Of the sixteen (16) Notices of Intent to Sue filed in the Reporting Period, six (6) were denied and ten (10) contained deficiencies that could be corrected by the Class Member.

 TABLE 10: CLAIMS FOR LATER-MANIFESTED PHYSICAL CONDITIONS

-Reporting Period Total
+Reporting Total Period

-Notices of Intent to Sue Filed 7 399
+Notices of Intent to Sue Filed 16 415

-Notices of Intent to Sue Approved 1 40
+Notices of Intent to Sue Approved 0 40

-Notices of Intent to Sue Denied 0 168
+Notices of Intent to Sue Denied 6 174

-Notices of Intent to Sue Deficient 15 6 191
+Notices of Intent to Sue Deficient 15 10 201

-Of the 168 claims denied to date, ninety-eight percent (98%) were denied because the conditions claimed were diagnosed on or before April 16, 2012 and therefore could not be claimed as Later-Manifested Physical Conditions.
+Of the 174 claims denied to date, ninety-nine percent (99%) were denied because the conditions claimed were diagnosed on or before April 16, 2012 and therefore could not be claimed as Later-Manifested Physical Conditions.
 The other reasons for denial include, among other things, that the claim was precluded by a previously filed workers' compensation claim.

-Of the 191 defective claims to date, the three (3) most common material Defects identified are as follows:
+Of the 201 defective claims to date, the three (3) most common material Defects identified are as follows: